Technigo/project-happy-thoughts-api/README.md

 ### Summary

-A custom message API created with Express, MongoDB and Mongoose to provide short Twitter like messages from users.
+A custom Message API created with Express, MongoDB and Mongoose to provide short Twitter like messages from users.

 ### Implementation details